Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Introduction

 In this paper, we will be concerned with two incompatible accounts of the Higgs mechanism.
-While the first account acknowledges SSB, the second denies that a gauge symmetry can be spontaneously broken (and in this particular aspect it agrees with Lyre), as follows:\\ \\ (i) {\it The Higgs mechanism as the spontaneous breaking of a global gauge symmetry.} Building on a definition of `gauge' as leading to a breakdown of determinism (as opposed to the definition of `gauge' as simply all spacetime-dependent $U(1)$ transformations), Struyve has proposed that the Abelian Higgs mechanism can be understood in a substantive gauge-invariant way, in terms of the spontaneous breaking of a \textit{global} (also known as \textit{rigid}), rather than a local, gauge symmetry \autocite{struyveGaugeInvariantAccounts2011a}.
+While the first account acknowledges SSB, the second denies that a gauge symmetry can be spontaneously broken (and in this particular aspect it agrees with Lyre), as follows:\\ \\ (i) {\it The Higgs mechanism as the spontaneous breaking of a global gauge symmetry.} Building on a definition of `gauge' as leading to a breakdown of determinism (as opposed to the definition of `gauge' as simply all spacetime-dependent $U(1)$ transformations), the option pursued in Section 7.2 of \autocite{struyveGaugeInvariantAccounts2011a} is to formulate the Abelian Higgs mechanism in a substantive gauge-invariant way, in terms of the spontaneous breaking of a \textit{global} (also known as \textit{rigid}), rather than a local, gauge symmetry.
 In this approach, one redefines the Hamiltonian of the Abelian Higgs model in terms of the transverse component of the electromagnetic potential, which is gauge-invariant, and a dressed version of the Higgs field, which is invariant under all gauge transformations except the global ones.
 This Hamiltonian contains a massless gauge field and exhibits a residual global $U(1)$ gauge symmetry.
 When this global symmetry is broken in the usual way, an expansion up to quadratic order around the chosen vacuum configuration yields a Hamiltonian with a massive gauge field.
 By thus breaking the {\it global} gauge symmetry, this account succeeds in producing massive gauge fields.
 This is also in line with the Josephson effect \autocite{josephsonPossibleNewEffects1962,vanwezelSpontaneousSymmetryBreaking2008}, in which a current flows between two superconductors depending on the relative \textit{global} phase of the symmetry-breaking wavefunction of Cooper pairs.\endnote{For a much more in-depth study of the relational understanding of symmetry breaking in superconductors, see \autocite{borsboomdupont}.
 See also Chapter 6 \autocite{DeHaro:2025gby} for the link between superconductors and the Higgs mechanism by means of duality.} Thus, differences in this global $U(1)$ gauge phase can be measured across a boundary between subsystem and environment, in accordance with the relational interpretation of symmetries.